-Have I considered the costs?
+- Have you considered the costs?

 Like all super funds, your SMSF will have costs associated with running the fund.
 These include the cost of investing, accounting and auditing for your SMSF, which may be much higher than what you are currently paying.
 These costs cut into your retirement savings.

-Will I lose valued benefits?
+- Will you lose valued benefits?

 Super funds usually offer discounted life and disability insurance.
 If you set up an SMSF you will have to purchase your insurance separately.
 Make sure you look into your insurance options before closing your current super account as age and health issues can limit your ability to buy a new policy and increase your premiums.

-Do I know enough?
+- Do you know enough?